-In 1864, Republican Abraham Lincoln chose Andrew Jackson, a Democratic Senator as his Vice-Presidential candidate, looking for the support of the South.
+In 1864, Republican Abraham Lincoln chose Andrew Johnson, a Democratic Senator as his Vice-Presidential candidate, looking for the support of the South.

 Following Lincoln’s assassination, Johnson had to step up.
 His views mattered.
 Johnson believed the Southern states should decide on what’s best for them.
 He also felt that the African Americans were unable to manage their own lives, or even deserved to vote.